nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ### InputHandler component

+The InputHandler is the bridge facilitating the handoff from the View to the Controller when the user enters an input.

 **API** : [`InputHandler.java`](../src/main/java/seedu/todo/ui/components/InputHandler.java)

 1. The console input field will find a `Controller` which matches the command keyword (defined to be the first space-delimited word in the command).